Click here for your downloadable PDF version of The Miles Circuit“Do The Circuit!”

 Remember, babies are constantly moving around during pregnancy and labor and may be very suggestible to some gentle nudges using this circuit.

 The entire circuit should take 90 minutes from start to finish, and if contractions are present, be done right through the contractions.
 Before starting, the pregnant or laboring person should empty their bladder and have a nice drink in a sports bottle nearby for hydration.

 Follow along on this three step circuit:

 30 minutes in open knee chest- start in cat/cow, then drop your chest as low as you can to the bed or floor and your bottom as high as you can.
 Knees should be fairly wide apart, and the angle between the torso/thighs should be wider than 90 degrees.
 Wiggle around, prop with lots of pillows, and use the time to get totally relaxed.
 This position allows the baby to scoot out of the pelvis a bit and gives

-them room to rotate, shift head position, etc. If mom finds it helpful, careful positioning with a rebozo (click to buy a rebozo) under her belly, with gentle tension from a support person behind can help her to maintain this position for the full 30 minutes.
+them room to rotate, shift head position, etc. If the pregnant person finds it helpful, careful positioning with a rebozo (click to buy a rebozo) under their belly, with gentle tension from a support person behind can help them to maintain this position for the full 30 minutes.